n3m3s7s/softimo/README.md

 - target source file;
 - last modification time of the source file;
 - parameters that will be passed to the glideServer Factory;
-- ultimate modification that will be applied to the source image;
+- ultimate manipulations that will be applied on the source image;
-- optimization info;
+- optimization info/results;
 - path of the cached file;
 - headers sent back to the client;